kaani14/Low_Level_STM32_DHT11_ESP8266/README.md

 # Description

+This project reads humidity data from a DHT11 sensor and sends it to ThingSpeak using HTTP requests.
+The system is built on an STM32F767ZI microcontroller with an ESP8266 Wi-Fi module.

-Sends Humidity data from DHT11 using HTTP request to Thingspeak using ESP8266 and STM32F767ZI.
-The project has low-level programming, and libraries have been created for each peripheral used in the project.
+The firmware is written in low-level C, and custom libraries were developed for each peripheral used in the project.

 # Connections